• About

 What’s more, the city has recently undergone a revival in its art scene.
 Its mayor Francisco de la Torre plans to turn his city into a cultural hub, pumping millions of euros into improving its arts offering.
 Several new art museums have opened in Malaga, including the Museum of Fine Arts and Archaeology.

 With a reputed 320 days of sunshine a year and a city centre packed full of historic and artistic attractions, Malaga is an excellent destination for a relaxing yet experiential weekend.
-It’s definitely an essential stop on any Spain itinerary.
+There are plenty of things to do in Malaga: from wandering its museums to getting lost in the kasbahs and hiking the many exciting trails surrounding it.

 Do a Treasure Hunt in Malaga’s Old Town